ppbrown/arm_stm32_blink/README.md

-# Blink demo for stm32f4 series ARM chip, in pure Assembly Language
+# Blink demo and mini register library for stm32 ARM chip, in pure Assembly Language

+(Initially developed on stm32f4 series hardware)

 This is intended to be a starting point for general-case Embedded ARM Assembly Programming